AdriCappelletti/Calculator/README.md

   <li>CSS3</li>
   <li>Vanila JS</li>
 </ul>
-It was inspired in the <a href="https://www.frontendmentor.io/challenges">frontEndMentor</a> design.
+It was inspired by the <a href="https://www.frontendmentor.io/challenges">frontEndMentor</a> design.